-I’m gratified to see the defensive shooting world coming to some of these same realizations.
+I’m gratified to see the defensive shooting world coming to the realization that some firearms are better at the job of Threat Management, which is a different task than merely shooting.
 While there are some folks out there who are still stuck with outdated beliefs, like the .45ACP being the “ultimate” defensive cartridge despite the lack of corroborating objective data, the movers and shakers in this business have long since moved on.
 Even some of the old guard have evolved to the realization that the 9mm cartridge and the modern striker-fired (MSF) pistol are the most efficient way to deal with criminal attacks, and now recommend that combination.

 There was a time, more than a decade ago, when I espoused the .357 Magnum as the ultimate self defense cartridge.
 Even then, though, the data was a little hazy as to its effectiveness versus the .38 Special +P. After talking with a lot of people who’d actually had to shoot bad guys with those cartridges, I discovered that they all fired about the same number of rounds to get the bad guy to hit the pavement.
 It came down to a simple equation: if I’m going to need to fire x-number of shots regardless of the cartridge, wouldn’t it be better to get those rounds into the bad guy as quickly as possible?
 Why was I putting up with the reduced controllability of the Magnum when the Special (with proper loads, of course) would do the same job?